Access full report

 Governance feels complex a lot of times, mainly because of how organisations rely on a scattered set of tools, like lineage trackers, policy engines, and catalogues, rarely getting integrated in the manner they are supposed to.
 A data product platform cuts through this problem by embedding governance directly into the framework.

 A data product platform also provides access to self-serve features to data, business, and AI teams.
 Instead of waiting for weeks to get approvals, users can discover, request, and consume governed data products tuned as per their requirements.
 Role-based and access-based policies also ensure that sensitive data is always secure and innovation stays a continuous process.
-Creating a data product platform becomes easier for mature teams with the help of a Data Developer Platform (DDP), which offers a clear outline that covers all aspects.
+A Data Developer Platform (DDP) offers a clear outline that covers all aspects.

 The key to optimising data practices can come with embedding governance that helps implement policy as a code here.